fergald/docs/explainers/permissions-policy-deprecate-unload.md

 ### Aligning with the current spec is disruptive

-[As pointed out](https://github.com/whatwg/html/pull/5889#pullrequestreview-505683024) when the spec was being updated skipping `unload` handlers is a breaking change.
+[As pointed out](https://github.com/whatwg/html/pull/5889#pullrequestreview-505683024) when the spec was being updated, skipping `unload` handlers is a breaking change.
-On platforms where unload is 95% reliable it requires a careful rollout.
+On platforms where unload is 95% reliable, it requires a careful rollout.
 Making a breaking change
 to get to an end-point where
 unload is even more of a foot-gun is not ideal.

-If Chrome and Mozilla are to undertake a disruptive change this is an opportunity to reach a better end-point, where unload is gone for more and still available for those who opt-in.
+If Chrome and Mozilla are to undertake a disruptive change, this is an opportunity to reach a better end-point, where unload is gone by default but still available for those who opt-in.

 ### Sites are Trying to Keep Unload Away

-Some sites have removed some or all of their `unload` handlers, but with large complex sites even without 3rd-party scripts and iframes it is hard to ensure that nobody introduces an `unload` handler.
+Some sites have removed some or all of their `unload` handlers, but with large complex sites, even without 3rd-party scripts and iframes, it is hard to ensure that nobody introduces an `unload` handler.